 Aldborough, Boroughbridge and the Devil’s Arrows

 The original settlement of the great northern Celtic tribe called the Brigantes was located half way between Aldborough and Boroughbridge.
-Interestingly the largest fortification of the Brigantes was located in a more northerly part of Yorkshire at Stanwick near a place called Aldbrough (note the different spelling).
-This Aldbrough, correctly called Aldbrough St. John is just north of Scotch Corner.
+Interestingly the largest fortification of the Brigantes was located in a more northerly part of Yorkshire at Stanwick near a place called Aldbrough (note the slightly different spelling).
+That Aldbrough is correctly called Aldbrough St. John from its church and is just to the north west of Scotch Corner.

 The Romans established a settlement at the Boroughbridge Aldbororough, to form trade links and encourage civilisation within the ranks of the Brigantian tribe.
 It became a township of the Romans and was the home of the 9th legion.

 By 150 AD this Roman settlement had grown into Isurium Brigantum – a civilian township – the cantonial civitas (city) of the Brigantes and the most northerly tribal centre in Roman Britain.
 In 1997 a museum was opened here dedicated to the history of the site.